ben-shepherd/larascript-framework-monorepo/libs/larascript-http/docs/lifecycle/controller.md

 ## Conclusion

-Controllers are a fundamental part of the Larascript HTTP framework, enabling you to organize your application's logic and handle HTTP requests efficiently.
+Controllers are a fundamental part of the Larascript HTTP package, enabling you to organize your application's logic and handle HTTP requests efficiently.
 By following best practices, you can create maintainable and scalable applications.